nixuebinCode/C-Plus-Plus-Profession/C++/02_Effective Modern C++/Effective Modern C++.md

 				30s);
 ```

+But this brings up another difference between lambdas and `std::bind`:

+* Inside the function call operator for `setSoundL` (i.e., the function call operator of the lambda’s closure class), the call to `setAlarm` is a normal function invocation that **can be inlined by compilers**.

+* The call to `std::bind`, however, passes a function pointer to `setAlarm`, and that means that inside the function call operator for `setSoundB` (i.e., the function call operator for the bind object), the call to `setAlarm` takes place through a function pointer.
+Compilers are less likely to inline function calls through function pointers.

+It’s thus possible that using lambdas generates faster code than using `std::bind`.

 ### In C++11, `std::bind` may be useful in two constrained situations

 * **Move capture**

   C++11 lambdas don’t offer move capture, but it can be emulated through a combination of a lambda and `std::bind`.